jubitaneja/artifact-cgo/README.md

 a soundness bug in LLVM because `0+0` is always zero.
 This was fixed later on.

+The rest of the output starting with `;` are comments and `Function: foo` is a candiate harvested by Souper.
+This is not giving us any relevant information, so you can ignore these parts.

 # Customization: How to use our tool for extended testing?